In case you are unaware, coconut meat is a superfood.

 Interestingly, after going thru an extraction process coconut oil is another product that comes from the meat of a coconut.
 Unlike other coconut products, coconut oil does not need to be stored in the refrigerator.

-One cup of shredded fresh coconut meat yields the following nutrition:
+One cup of shredded fresh coconut meat from a mature fruit yields the following nutrients:

 Fife, Bruce C.N.,N.D., "Coconut Cures, Preventing and Treating Common Health Problems with Coconut", 2005